MANAGEMENT CONSULTING (MC)

 Design: How will the content be presented?
 How will participants be engaged in the workshop (format, activities, interaction…)?
 Extra consideration will be given to designs that actively engage the participants.

-The MC Division is highly diverse and globally-oriented, so we welcome and encourage innovative and integrative wide-reaching submissions for PDWs at the 2021 Annual Virtual Meeting.
-Our division prides itself on welcoming scholars and practitioners, and including both established professionals and students.
+The MC Division is highly diverse and globally oriented, so we welcome and encourage innovative and integrative wide-reaching submissions for PDWs at the 2022 Annual Meeting.
+Our division prides itself on welcoming scholars and practitioners and including both established professionals and students.
 Submissions from established members of our division, as well as newcomers who are interested in the field of management consulting and research, and/or would like to explore new research issues, are welcomed.

 PDW Proposals must include: